Several Food Preparations of Mauryan Period

 Food in Mauryan Period further included large variety of dairy products.
 Besides cow’s milk, milk of buffaloes, sheep and goat was also used.
 The Maurya Empire was equally habituated in taking meat products as Arthashastra lays down specific role of the Superintendent of Slaughter Houses.
-Along with meat fresh fishes were taken as well as sweet of Maurya Empire included honey and product of Sugarcane which further included juice of sugarcane, guda, raw sugar, sugar-candy and refined sugar which were amiably popular.
+Along with meat, fresh fishes were taken as well as sweet of Maurya Empire included honey and product of Sugarcane which further included juice of sugarcane, guda, raw sugar, sugar-candy and refined sugar which were amiably popular.

-Food in Mauryan Period was largely prepared with salt and spices that include normal salt, rock salt, sea salt, bida salt and nitre along with the spices like long-pepper, ginger, cumin, seeds, white mustard, and corianders, cloves and turmeric.
-This further included four types of cardamom which are white, reddish white, short and black which was produced in India during that time.
+Food in Mauryan Period was largely prepared with salt and spices that include normal salt, rock salt, sea salt, bida salt and nitre along with the spices like long-pepper, ginger, cumin seeds, white mustard and corianders, cloves and turmeric.
+This further included 4 types of cardamom which are white, reddish white, short and black which was produced in India during that time.

-Along with other fruits and beverages the Maurya Empire included a variety of beverages with great variety of intoxicating liquors.
+Along with other fruits and beverages, the Maurya Empire included a variety of beverages with great variety of intoxicating liquors.
 Kautilya lays down the responsibility of the Superintendent of Liquor which shows the popularity of the liquor in Maurya Empire.
-Along with this Magasthenese mentions that Indians used to take liquor during the festivals.
+Along with this Megasthenes mentions that Indians used to take liquor during the festivals.
 Among the common drinks the wines and rice beers were in common use along with butter milk, grape juice, fruit juices and syrups that was consumed extensively in the Maurya Empire.